Life and Death Are Wearing Me Out: Plot

 Upon his death, Nao finds himself in the underworld, where Lord Yama tortures him in an attempt to elicit an admission of guilt.
-Nao retains that he is innocent, and as punishment.
+Nao maintains that he is innocent.
 While he was alive, he did not exploit the people as other landlords did.
 He was a very labor-loving and kind landlord.
 He adopted the orphan Lan Lian, who is also one of the main characters of the novel.
 In his several reincarnations, Ximen Nao also has many stories about Lan Lian's family.
 Ximen Nao did not understand why he was killed.
 So after his death, he was with hatred.While Yama believes in his innocence, he is nevertheless dissatisfied with Ximen Nao’s grudge against his enemies and the mortal world.
 Therefore, Lord Yama sends him back to earth where he is reborn as a donkey in his village on January 1, 1950.
 In subsequent reincarnations, he goes through life as a donkey, an ox, a pig, a dog, and a monkey, until finally being born again as a man.
 In the six reincarnations of Ximen Nao, it is the process of gradually forgetting his hatred.
 Donkey, cow, pig, dog, monkey and human.
 In the order of his reincarnation is also getting closer and closer to people.
 He went from wanting revenge at the beginning to thinking in animal terms at the end.
 This is the process of him fading away from his hatred.
 After getting rid of all feelings of hatred, Ximen Nao is eventually allowed to be reborn as a human once again.
 After all these reincarnations, however, the reader discovers that his family name is no longer Ximen, but Lan.
 Through the lens of various animals, the protagonist experiences the political movements that swept China under Communist Party rule, including the Great Chinese Famine and Cultural Revolution, all the way through to New Year's Eve in 2000.
 The author, Mo Yan, uses self-reference and by the end of the novel introduces himself as one of the main characters.In the novel, Mo Yan is more like a character who complements the narrator's perspective.
 There are two main narrators in the novel, one is the big-headed baby Lan Qiansui, who is reborn from Ximen Nao haunting.
 The other is Lan Qiansui's grandfather, Lan Jiefang.
 The author uses interpolation in the novel to allow the two narrators to narrate the story in cross-order in the novel.
 They describe the world as they see it and their perceptions of what is happening as they tell the story.
 Mo Yan, on the other hand, goes to add a third-party perspective to describe the story.
 He is a character who is not related to Simon's haunted family by blood.
 But he is connected to all the characters that appear in the story.
 He is always present around the protagonists.
 Mo Yan is an apparently unimportant, but indispensable character.
 Many fragments of fiction written by Mo Yan appear in the novel.
 In these fragments are Mo Yan's views and records of what happens in Ximentuan.
 He is more like a spectator of history.
 In his perspective, the reader can read a different perspective of the story.